jrosell/marketing-data-connectors/README.md

 1. Clone or download & extract this repository https://github.com/jrosell/marketing-data-connectors.git

-2. Decide what connectors you will use and comment/uncomment run.sh (Linux/Mac) or run.bat (Windows) what you need or not.
+2. Decide what connectors you will use and comment/uncomment run.sh (Linux/Mac) or run.bat (Windows) what you need or not, and see detailed connectors setup section.

 - FB_Campaigns: Copy fb-sample.csv to fb.csv and edit the copy as appropiate
 - GA_Campaigns: Copy ga-sample.csv to ga.csv and edit the copy as appropiate
+- Mailchimp_Campaigns: Copy mailchimp-sample.csv to mailchimp.csv and edit the copy as appropiate
 - GSheets: Copy sheets-sample.csv to sheets.csv and edit the copy as appropiate

-3. See detailed connectors setup section.

-4. Give execution permisions and execute:
+3. Give execution permisions and execute:
 - On Linux or Mac, use run.sh file from terminal
 ```
 $ cd your-absolute-file-path